olami851/alx-system_engineering-devops/0x00-shell_basics/README.md

-To change working directory to previous directory
+a script that changes the working directory to the previous one.